dvl-tum/intra_batch/README.md

 ## Testing
 To test to networks choose one of the config files for testing, e.g., `config_cars_test.yaml` to evaluate the performance on Cars196 and run:

-    python train.py --config_path config_cars_test.yaml --dataset_path <path to dataset> --bb_path <path to backbone weights> --gnn_path' <path to gnn weights>
+    python train.py --config_path config_cars_test.yaml --dataset_path <path to dataset>

-If you don't specify anything, the default setting will be used.
+The default dataset path is data.

 ## Training
 To train a network choose one of the config files for training like `config_cars_train.yaml` to train on Cars196 and run:

-    python train.py --config_path config_cars_train.yaml --dataset_path <path to dataset> --bb_path <path to backbone weights> --gnn_path' <path to gnn weights> --net_type <net type you want to use>
+    python train.py --config_path config_cars_train.yaml --dataset_path <path to dataset> --net_type <net type you want to use>

 Again, if you don't specify anything, the default setting will be used.
-For the net type you have the following options (default is resnet50):
+For the net type you have the following options:

 `resnet18, resnet32, resnet50, resnet101, resnet152, densenet121, densenet161, densenet16, densenet201, bn_inception`